 Of course, not many people are going to choose to wait in line an hour-plus for Slinky Dog Dash twice in the same day, much less six times, so the amount of time “saved” here is slightly deceptive.
 I mean, we also had countless Mickey Premium Bars, bottled water, and Coke–the value of which would’ve exceeded $50 were we paying out of pocket, but I would never buy a bottle of water at Walt Disney World in the first place, much less 6 of them in a day.

-Throughout the night, the only attraction with any line was Slinky Dog Dash, which tended to be around 3-7 minutes, with a longer line at the beginning of the night and a large surge immediately after the fireworks.
+Throughout the night, the only attraction with any line was Slinky Dog Dash, which was at its longest at the beginning of the night.
 Tower of Terror also had a wait in the boiler room, but that’s a result of how it loads and not a function of crowds.

 Everything else was a near walk-on for the entirety of the night.
 On Rock ‘n’ Roller Coaster, we had our own train once, and most rides on that were less than one-third full.
 The good news with both RnRC and Tower of Terror is that the pre-shows were optional.
 We watched each once (because unlike Flight of Passage, they’re awesome) and then skipped both on subsequent rides.

-Despite this, Disney’s Hollywood Studios felt slightly busier than the After Hours at Animal Kingdom event.
+Despite this, Disney’s Hollywood Studios felt slightly busier than the After Hours at EPCOT event.
 Part of this is a function of park size, DHS being far more compact.
 We’d also hazard a guess that there were more attendees at the Disney’s Hollywood Studios event.

 Going forward, we’d anticipate that attendance will increase at the After Hours as positive word of mouth spreads.
 However, even if double the number of tickets are sold, we still wouldn’t expect the event to feel significantly different.
-As noted, most ride vehicles (save for Slinky Dog Dash) were being dispatched partially empty, so there was plenty of capacity to spare in those ‘walk-on’ wait times.
+Most ride vehicles (save for Slinky Dog Dash) were being dispatched partially empty, so there was plenty of capacity to spare in those ‘walk-on’ wait times.

-In terms of tips, our advice would be to start at the Sunset Boulevard rides (Rock ‘n’ Roller Coaster and Tower of Terror) and end with Toy Story Land.
+In terms of tips, our advice would be to start at the Sunset Boulevard rides and end with Toy Story Land.
 The latter was definitely busiest right after fireworks, and by the time that crowd cycled through Slinky Dog Dash a couple of times, it pretty much dissipated.

 Our advice would be to plan your arrival to Toy Story Land for the second half of the event.
 At this point, your average cycle time (wait time plus ride plus exiting) for Slinky Dog Dash or Toy Story Mania should be at or under 15 minutes, and at or under 5 minutes for Alien Swirling Saucers or the meet & greets.

 We’d also recommend sticking to one area, doing that on repeat, and not returning.
-Even though Disney’s Hollywood Studios isn’t huge, the walk from Toy Story Land to Sunset Boulevard is a time eater.
+Even though Disney’s Hollywood Studios isn’t huge, the walk from Toy Story Land or Star Wars: Galaxy’s Edge to Sunset Boulevard is a time eater.

 We didn’t follow our own advice here, instead doing each a couple of times, grabbing some of the included refreshments, and then slowly meandering back towards the other while eating our Mickey’s Premium Bars or what have you.